Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Multiple GPU implementation

 The timing results for this implementation are shown in Table \ref{tab:timing-2xgpu}.
-We observe a speedup of $3.1$ (single precision) and $3.6$ (double precision) for adding a K80 to the dual socket workstation.
-In the case of a single socket workstation the observed speedup is approximately $4.4$ (single precision) and $5.1$ (double precision).
-We remark that except for the dual socket single precision configuration we observe a speedup between $20$ and $30$\% compared to the single GPU implementation.
+We observe a speedup of $3.4$ (single precision) and $3.8$ (double precision) for adding a K80 to the dual socket workstation.
+In the case of a single socket workstation the observed speedup is approximately $4.7$ (single precision) and $5.6$ (double precision).
+We remark that the speedup compared to the single GPU implementation is in all cases within 5\% of the maximal achievable speedup (based on the design decisions outlined in this section).